Independent Living Skills Checklist Template

 When counseling young adults about independent adult life

-If you’re a counselor or social worker who talks to young adults about independent adult life before they finish their studies and go to the “real world,” you can use this checklist during your discussions.
-This checklist can help counselors and social workers zoom into the independent living skills that these young adults need more practice on or need to learn so that when they start living autonomously, they can become self-sufficient and responsible adults.
+If you're a counselor or social worker who talks to young adults about independent adult life before they finish their studies and go to the "real world," you can use the Basic Life Skills Checklist during your discussions.
+This checklist can help counselors and social workers zoom into the independent living skills that these young adults and teens need more practice on or need to learn so that when they start living autonomously, they can become self-sufficient and responsible adults.
+They also help with tracking a teen's progress.

 When life coaches are handling new clients